-Not a day goes by without hearing about the harmful consequences of inflation, rising interest rates and the price of butter on household budgets.
+Not a day goes by without hearing regarding the harmful consequences of inflation, rising interest rates and the price of butter on household budgets.
 The subject even invites itself to our family dinners, to meetings with friends.
 There is no doubt, one might think, it is difficult financially for the vast majority of us.
 Except that…

 Except that in general, the economic context has not transformed us into fervent followers of voluntary simplicity.
 On the contrary, the demand for small and large luxuries, such as dining out and traveling abroad, is increasing, the Royal Bank told us last week.